Alias: beta-aminopropionic acid; 3-aminopropionic acid; β-aminopropionic acid; β-alanine; β-primary oil amino acid; β-serine; alanine

 Non-essential amino acids refer to those that can be synthesized in animals.
 Non-essential amino acids do not require externally supplemented amino acids as a source of nutrients.
 Generally, the essential amino acids in plants and microorganisms are synthesized by themselves, and these are called non-essential amino acids.
 Non-essential amino acids for humans are glycine, alanine, valine, tyrosine, serine, cysteine, asparagine, glutamine, aspartic acid, glutamic acid.
 These amino acids are synthesized from a metabolite of a carbohydrate or from an essential amino acid, and are further introduced into an amino group to form an amino acid by a transamination reaction.
 It is known that even the ingestion of non-essential amino acids is advantageous for growth.

-The simplest β-amino acid has the effect of increasing the content of imidazole dipeptide in muscle, increasing antioxidant capacity, enhancing muscle buffering capacity and anti-fatigue.
+The simplest β-amine acid has the effect of increasing the content of imidazole dipeptide in muscle, increasing antioxidant capacity, enhancing muscle buffering capacity and anti-fatigue.
 It is also a component that constitutes pantothenic acid, coenzyme A, etc., and combines with histidine to form carnosine and its derivative goose carnosine (present in animal muscle).
 It is a non-essential amino acid that does not participate in protein synthesis.
 It has been widely used as a nutritional supplement for strengthening muscle endurance.
 Studies have shown that β-alanine can improve animal performance, regulate muscle growth and myogenic peptide content.
 In the medical field, it is widely used in the fields of feed, food, etc., in addition to the synthesis of pamidronate and balsalazide.

 A peptide is a compound in which two or more amino acids are linked by peptide bonds.
 It plays an important physiological role in the human body and exerts physiological functions.
 An active polypeptide is referred to as an active peptide, also known as a biologically active peptide or a biologically active polypeptide.
 Active peptides are the most important active substances in the human body.
 It is precisely because of its increase or decrease in the amount of secretion in the body that humans have a cycle of childhood, childhood, adulthood, and old age until death.
 Injecting active peptides breaks the cycle of life, thereby achieving the miraculous effect of prolonging life and effectively slowing down aging.